Doing with Expression what the FrontPage DRW's did

 same ID as was used on the search page, "TxtBxLastName"

-Then on the Results page, set your gridview as usual, configure its datasource as
+Then on the Results page, drag in a gridview, configure your gridview as usual, configure its datasource as

-usual, and set up the WHERE choosing Source as a Control and TxBxLastName from
+usual, and set up the WHERE choosing Source as Control and TxBxLastName from

-the drop-down list for the paramater properties of the Control ID.
+the drop-down list for the parameter properties of the Control ID.

-The last step you need some code to run when the Results page loads that assigns
+The last step you need some VB code to run when the Results page loads that assigns

 the value to TxtBxLastName that is the same as was entered in that textbox on the